RicRicci22/dncs-lab/README.md

   ```
    ovs-vsctl list-ports switch
    ```
-This command show all the ethernet interfaces related to the bridge chosen.
+This command show all the Ethernet interfaces related to the bridge chosen.
 In our case the only bridge is our "switch".
 The output must be
   ```
   eth1
   eth2